Cotalker/documentation/docs/documentation/automation/surveys/survey_hidden_code.md

 :::

 ## Coding Guide {#coding-guide}
-The code script used to program the survey's accessibility should follow the
+The code script used to program the survey's accessibility should follow the guidelines specified below.

-### Context {#context}
-Code used for determining survey accessibility should follow the guidelines specified below.

 ### Context {#context}
 The _context_ field indicates a relevant _source_ from which data can be extracted. _Sources_ are Cotalker objects structured with a corresponding [data model](/docs/documentation/models/overview_model).
 The _context_ can be used as a variable representing the object within the code to extract data from an indicated source.